WesselKonstantinov/WesselKonstantinov/README.md

 - 👋 Hi, I’m @WesselKonstantinov
 - 💪 I recently finished learning Full-stack Development @ [https://www.wincacademy.nl](https://www.wincacademy.nl/#).
 - 👀 My profile consists of projects and exercises I made as part of the curriculum along with a few of my own.
-- 🌱 I will keep building various projects and am currently learning Laravel by working on a basic blog.
+- 🌱 I will keep building various projects and am currently working on a house listings app with Vue.
 - 💡 I'm currently looking for an employer in order to build working experience as a junior developer.

 <!---